d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 rgnet(x)
 ```

-Now that we are done designing the network, let us see how it is organized. `collect_params` provides us with this information, both in terms of naming and in terms of logical structure.
+Now that we are done designing the network, let's see how it is organized. `collect_params` provides us with this information, both in terms of naming and in terms of logical structure.

 ```{.python .input}
 print(rgnet.collect_params)